 The results of those tests are still inconclusive however.
 In fact, there is no truly accurate way to screen for anthrax before it becomes an infection.
 Though a positive result does help investigators, especially when combined with information on spore sources, the Palm Beach County health director said blood tests and nasal swabs from employees have been of little use in diagnosing anthrax infections there.

 Dr. Jean Malecki, director of the county health department, said the tests "really didn't give any clear-cut information to make a clinical decision about whether someone should be treated.
 Right now we can't use them to make medical decisions.
 It's going to have to be refined."

 If treatment is delayed, however, until the onset of symptoms -- especially in the case of inhalation anthrax -- it can be fatal.
 Fortunately three people hospitalized in the Washington area for inhalation anthrax are reported to be responding to a combination treatment involving three antibiotics, including Cipro, according to Centers for Disease Control and Prevention officials in Atlanta.

 The failure of the testing does not pose any danger to the American Media and South Florida postal employees, however, because they were given treatment with antibiotics as a precaution.
 Traces of anthrax have been found in five postal facilities in Palm Beach County, and the Environmental Protection Agency is testing three others -- two mail distribution centers in Miami and one in the Fort Lauderdale area.
 Investigators in Florida have not, however, identified any one piece of mail that contained anthrax.

-(with additional reporting by Marcy Kreiter in Chicago, Alex Cukan in Albany, N.Y., Frances Burns in Trenton, N.J., Les Kjos in Miami and Michael Kirkland, Eli J. Lake and Mitch Prothero in Washington.)
+(With additional reporting by Alex Cukan in Albany, N.Y., Frances Burns in Trenton, N.J., Les Kjos in Miami and Mitch Prothero in Washington.)